pyrocko/pyrocko/CONTRIBUTING.md

 ### Branching policy

 * Use topic branches to develop new features.
+Follow the naming convention:
+  - `feature/<name>`:
+    Any code changes for a new module or use case should be done on a feature branch.
+This branch is created based on the current `master` branch.
+  - `bugfix/<name>`:
+    Any necessary fixes after that should be done on the bugfix branch.
+  - `hotfix/<name>`:
+    If there is a need to fix a blocker, do a temporary patch, apply a critical framework or configuration change that should be handled immediately, it should be created as a Hotfix.
+  - `ci/<name>`:
+    For branches working on the CI pipelines.
+  - `docs/<name>`:
+    For branches concerning changes and additions only to the docs.
+  - `merge/<name>`:
+    A temporary branch for resolving merge conflicts, usually between the latest development and a feature or Hotfix branch.

-* Open a pull request and use the Gitea-tags `Want Review`, `Need Revision`, to signal its state.
+* Open a pull request and use the Gitea-tags `Need Review`, `Need Revision`, to signal its state.
 * When a topic is complete, all tests pass and it is rebased to current master: merge with `--ff-only` and don't forget to update the changelog.